 Bottom Line

-As I reflect on my journey through these stunning parks and valleys, I am struck by the power of nature to inspire and uplift us.
+As I reflect on my journey through these stunning national parks and valleys, I am struck by the power of nature to inspire and uplift us.

 The swirling sandstone arches of Arches National Park remind me of the constant ebb and flow of life, while the ancient rock formations of Capitol Reef speak to the enduring strength and resilience within us all.